Motivic Atiyah-Segal completion theorem: Derived categories of quotient stacks

 \begin{remark}[Generalization] Given a $T$-equivariant sheaf of $\cO_X$-algebras $\mathcal{S}$, we can more generally consider the derived category $\cD([X/T];\cS)$ of $T$-equivariant $\mathcal{S}$-modules and also the associated dg category $\cD_{\mathrm{dg}}([X/T];\cS)$; similarly for all the other (triangulated and dg) categories.
 Note that in the particular case where $\cS=\cO_X$, these (triangulated and dg) categories reduce to the above ones. \end{remark}

 \begin{theorem}[Compact generation] Let $X$ be a quasi-compact separated $k$-scheme equipped with a $T$-action, and $Z \hookrightarrow X$ a $T$-stable closed subscheme.
-If $X$ is moreover normal\footnote{Recall, for example, that every smooth $k$-scheme is normal.}, then the triangulated category $\cD_{\mathrm{Qcoh}}([X/T])_Z$ is compactly generated.
-Moreover, its full triangulated subcategory of compact objects identifies with $\perf([X/T])_Z$. \end{theorem} \begin{proof} Thanks to Sumihiro's work \cite{Sumihiro1,Sumihiro2}, $X$ admits a $T$-stable Zariski {\em affine} open cover.
+If $X$ is moreover geometrically normal and geometrically reduced, then the triangulated category $\cD_{\mathrm{Qcoh}}([X/T])_Z$ is compactly generated.
+Moreover, its full triangulated subcategory of compact objects identifies with $\perf([X/T])_Z$. \end{theorem} \begin{proof} Thanks to Sumihiro's work \cite[Cor.~3.11]{Sumihiro1}\cite[Cor.~2]{Sumihiro2}, $X$ admits a $T$-stable Zariski {\em affine} open cover.
 Therefore, one can replicate the proof of \cite[Thm.~3.1.1]{BV}; consult also \cite{Neeman3}\cite[Tag 0AEC, Lem.
-62.14.5]{Stacks}. \end{proof} \begin{proposition} Let $X$ be a quasi-compact separated normal $k$-scheme equipped with a $T$-action, $\mathrm{j}\colon V \hookrightarrow X$ a $T$-stable quasi-compact open subscheme, and $W\hookrightarrow X$ the closed complement of $V$.
+62.14.5]{Stacks}. \end{proof} \begin{proposition} Let $X$ be a quasi-compact separated $k$-scheme equipped with a $T$-action, $\mathrm{j}\colon V \hookrightarrow X$ a $T$-stable quasi-compact open subscheme, and $W\hookrightarrow X$ the closed complement of $V$.
+We assume moreover that $X$ is geometrically normal and geometrically reduced.
 Given a $T$-stable closed subscheme $Z \hookrightarrow X$ with quasi-compact open complement, we have the short exact sequence of dg categories:

 \end{proposition} \begin{proof} Making use of Theorem \ref{thm:compact}, one can replicate the proof of \cite[Prop.~4.21]{Gysin}. \end{proof} \begin{theorem}[Excision] Let $\mathrm{f}\colon X' \to X$ be a $T$-equivariant flat map between quasi-compact separated $k$-schemes, and $Z \hookrightarrow X$ a $T$-stable closed subscheme such that $Z':=X'\times_X Z \to Z$ is an isomorphism.
-If $X$ and $X'$ are moreover normal, then we have an induced Morita equivalence:
+If $X$ and $X'$ are moreover geometrically normal and geometrically reduced, then we have a Morita equivalence: